INTERESTING FACTS ABOUT THE ARCTIC OCEAN !!!

 The speed at which the ice drifts is estimated at 1 to 4 cm per second.

 The Arctic Ocean touches three continents, North America, Asia and Europe.

 Some of the well know islands in the Arctic Ocean include, Greenland Island, Hyde Parker Island, Crescent Island, Shoe Island, Monumental Island and Hudson Island.

 There are many island groups in the Arctic that consist of thousands of islands each.

 The first person to cross the Arctic Ocean by boat was Fridtjof Nansen in 1896.

-The Arctic Ocean has many natural resources including petroleum, natural gas fields, placer deposits, sand and gravel, fish, seals and whales.
+The Arctic Ocean has many natural resources, including petroleum, natural gas fields and placer deposits.

 Since 1937, Russian manned drifting ice stations have been monitoring the Arctic Ocean.

 Because the Arctic Ocean may hold 25% or more of the world’s undiscovered oil and gas resources, it has led to a dispute between the United States, Russia, Canada, Norway and Denmark.